ASN1VE 1.6.x Help

 • Display All Types: This option will display all of the types for each module.

-• Display Possible PDU types: This option will display only those types that can be possibly used to create a new message.
+• Display Possible PDU types: This option will display only those types that are most likely to be used for a new message.
 This is defined to be all types in the module that are not referenced by any other types.
 If no types meet this criteria, then no types will be displayed in that module's type list.

 top